ObamaCare: Women's Health Services

-Below is a quick infographic created right before the new ObamaCare Women's Health Benefits went into effect.
-Since then millions of women have taken advantage of these new health benefits and health services.
+Below is a infographic created right before the new ObamaCare Women's Health Benefits went into effect.
+Since then, millions of women have taken advantage of these new health benefits and health services.

-One provision of ObamaCare that will have an affect on young women across America is called "the Healthy Teen Initiative to Prevent Teen Pregnancy".
-This initiative is one of the most important, and most controversial aspects of ObamaCare is the focus on preventing teen pregnancy by using evidence based, medically scientifically accurate data, and methodologically sound research to:
+One provision of ObamaCare that will have an effect on young women across America is called "the Healthy Teen Initiative to Prevent Teen Pregnancy".
+This initiative is one of the most important, and most controversial aspects of ObamaCare.
+It is the focus on preventing teen pregnancy by using evidence based, medically scientifically accurate data, and methodologically sound research to:

 (1) to delay initiation of sex;

 (4) to reduce sexually transmitted infection;

 (5) to improve rates of contraceptive use.

 Government funding goes to institutions who choose the accept the funds (you can deny the funds and providing the services on religious grounds).
 While some of the services are controversial, these services only comprise a small part of the bill.
 Much of the money spent on the Healthy Teen Initiative is meant to prevent STDs and provide education that helps prevent teen pregnancy, only a small portion is spent on controversial services.

 ObamaCare provides women with affordable access to women's health services.
 While many services are provided free (with insurance), not all women's health preventive services are required to be covered by law.
 ObamaCare does however help to reduce the cost of many women's health services and expands coverage to more women.

 ObamaCare Women's Health Fact: ObamaCare prohibits health plans from requiring a referral from a primary care provider before seeking coverage for obstetrical or gynecological (OB-GYN) care from a participating OB-GYN specialist.